Paul-wiseman/HostelHub/README.md

 # HostelHub

-## A Modern Android App for Hostel Discovery

 ### Overview
 HostelFinder is a feature-rich Android application designed to help users discover and book hostels in various cities.
 It leverages modern Android development techniques and libraries to provide a seamless and user-friendly experience.